adriangalilea/xdg-dirs/to-do/checklist-current.md

 - [LOW] Implement automated testing in CI/CD pipeline

 ## DOING

-- [HIGH] Create a streamlined process for building on different architectures

 ## BLOCKED (until)
 - (24/08/01) Test in a Raspberry Pi aarch64